TG922/Selenium-Testing-Automated/README.md

 ## Environment Variables

-To run this project,we need to download Chrome web Driver and set the path.
+To run this project, we need to download Chrome web Driver and set the path.

 https://chromedriver.chromium.org/downloads